Environmental Quality Incentives Program (EQIP)

-The NWQI was established as a joint initiative with the Environmental Protection Agency (EPA) in FY 2012 to address agricultural sources of water pollution, including nutrients, sediment, pesticides, and pathogens related to agricultural production, in priority watersheds.
+The National Water Quality Initiative (NWQI) was established as a joint initiative with the Environmental Protection Agency (EPA) in FY 2012 to address agricultural sources of water pollution, including nutrients, sediment, pesticides, and pathogens related to agricultural production, in priority watersheds.
 In California two priority watersheds were identified for financial assistance opportunities.
-Please visit one the following webpages for more information. (coming soon)
+Please visit one the National Water Quality Initiative webpage for more information.

 Working Lands for Wildlife Fund Pools